 The Sydney College of Divinity Library is the sum total of the libraries within each teaching body.
-The libraries are spread across the campuses of its Member Institutions and the SCD Korean School of Theology).
-Where a Teaching Body has more than one campus and library, all campus libraries form parts of the SCD Library.
+The libraries are spread across the campuses of its Member Institutions and the Korean School of Theology.
+Where colleges have more than one campus and library, all campus libraries are branches of the Sydney College of Divinity (SCD) Library.

-A suitably qualified Principal Librarian is appointed by Academic Board from amongst the librarians based in the Teaching Bodies to coordinate the functionality of this system in supporting the educational requirements of students and staff by providing accessible information in the form of books, periodicals, and electronic resources.
-This work is assisted by the Library Committee, whose membership consists of one librarian from each Teaching Body.
-This Committee is overseen by the Dean of the Sydney College of Divinity, Prof Diane Speed.
+The Sydney College of Divinity Principal Librarian coordinates the SCD Library branches to support the educational requirements of students, staff and faculty by providing accessible information in the form of books, periodicals, and electronic resources.
+This work is assisted by the Library Committee, whose membership consists of one librarian from each teaching body, and is overseen by the Dean of the Sydney College of Divinity, Prof Diane Speed.

 Our librarians are specialists eligible for membership of ALIA/LIANZA as a professional librarian.
-They provide guidance to students in developing ‘information literacy’ skills, such as how to search for information effectively, how to determine what is useful and relevant, and how to find the best resources for particular learning tasks and assignments.
-Ask your local college librarian today ‑ you’ll be surprised at how much they know and how helpful they can be in your learning journey!
+They provide guidance to students in developing information literacy skills, such as how to search for information effectively, how to determine what is useful and relevant, and how to find the best resources for particular learning tasks and assignments.
+The library manager, in line with ANZTLA Standards (2.1.2), is considered a member of the teaching faculty for purposes of reporting to and advising the faculty.